Penguin1866s/VLC_shuffle_player/README.md

 1. <span style="color: #6699FF">"Play"</span>.

 1. <span style="color: #6699FF">"Media"</span> + <span style="color: #6699FF">"Safe list reproduction"</span>, and you specify the name,(that in this case of use, you need to put the name of `list_songs.xspf` ).

+> [!WARNING]
+> Once you generate the xspf file, you will not be able to change the directory of the songs.
+>If you moved the songs to another directory, to get <span style="color: #00FF00">VLC_shuffle_player</span> working again, you must recreate the xspf file and move it back to the corresponding directory.

 <br>